Tags API Basics

 unzip liferay-r7u9.zip

-3. Use the cURL script to add a new tag to your Site.
+3. Use the cURL script to add a new tag to your site.
 On the command line, navigate to the curl folder.
-Execute the Keyword_POST_ToSite.sh script with your site ID as a parameter.
+Execute the Keywords_POST_ToSites.sh script with your site ID as a parameter.

 The JSON response shows a new tag has been added: